The Data Behind Gender-Based Car Insurance Pricing

 Insurers argue that gender pricing is not discrimination — it's actuarial science.
 An actuarially sound pricing model uses any factor that has a demonstrable, statistically significant correlation with risk.
 Since young male drivers demonstrably file more claims at higher costs, charging them more accurately reflects their expected risk.
 The alternative, critics argue, would be to subsidize high-risk groups with low-risk ones — which would be unfair in a different direction.

 This is the same logic used for credit scores in car insurance — another controversial but statistically supported factor that correlates with claims behavior.
+For a broader look at all the ways insurers price risk, see how car insurance premiums are calculated.

 The Case Against Gender-Based Pricing